 The default Lando CA should be located at

 ~/.lando/certs/lndo.site.pem.
-If you don't see the cert there, try starting up an app.
-This will generate the CA if its not already there.
+If you don't see the cert there, try starting up an app as this will generate the CA if its not already there.
 Note that if you change the Lando

 domain in the global config you will have differently named certs and you will likely need to trust these new certs and rebuild your apps for them to propagate correctly.